Fighting To Protect Freedom Of Conscience

 Religious freedom protects our right to believe—or not—free from government interference.
 Indeed, religion and belief are stronger without government support.

 A U.S. Supreme Court case, though, threatens to disturb the healthy distance between religion and government.
 On April 19, the Court will hear arguments in Trinity Lutheran Church of Columbia v.
-Pauley, and the decision could deeply erode the principle of church state separation, the foundation of religious freedom.
+Comer, and the decision could deeply erode the principle of church-state separation, the foundation of religious freedom.
 (The case previously was known as Trinity Lutheran Church of Columbia v.
 Pauley).

-If Trinity Lutheran wins, state and local governments will be required to give taxpayer funds to churches, synagogues, and mosques.
-Currently, the U.S. Constitution and most state constitutions safeguard religious freedom by ensuring that the government cannot do this exact thing.
+If Trinity Lutheran wins, state and local governments will be required to give taxpayer funds to churches, synagogues and mosques.

 That’s why Americans United, along with other religious and civil-rights organizations, submitted a friend-of-the-court brief in this case.
 Just as we have for seventy years, AU is fighting to protect religious freedom.

 UPDATE: On April 13, Missouri’s governor announced that he will give taxpayer funding to churches, exactly what Trinity Lutheran asked for in its lawsuit.
 Because the governor has provided the remedy that the church requested, the case should end now: There’s no longer anything to ask of the Supreme Court.
 Learn more here.

 The core of our Constitution’s guarantee of religious freedom is the principle that religion must be freely chosen.
 Freedom of conscience means that you can decide which religion to follow—if any—without government coercion or interference.
 It also means the government can’t tax you and then use those funds to pay for religious ministries or the upkeep of any house of worship, because we each get to decide for ourselves whether and how our money goes to support religion.